 “I want Berkeley to continue to be a city that preserves its rich heritage, its architecture, and its cultural and economic diversity.
 I want us to celebrate and defend the intellectual nature of Berkeley.
 My priority as a councilmember is to support and nurture our neighborhoods and the small commercial districts that help define our community, maintaining the best of what we have, while being flexible and creative in order to adapt to the future.”

-In his spare time, Laurie plays poker, walks his dog Ube, and enjoys spending time with his grandchildren.
+In his spare time, Laurie plays poker, walks his dog Annie, and enjoys spending time with his grandchildren.